WandThe Magic Wand and Other Operators

 Let's now study the interaction of hwand with hempty and hpure.

-The heap predicate \[] \−∗ H is equivalent to H. Intuitively, one can rewrite -0+H as +H.
+The heap predicate \[] \−∗ H is equivalent to H. Intuitively, we can rewrite -0+H as +H.

 Lemma hwand_hempty_l : H,